beingmeta/kno/docs/wiki.drafts/Why-Use-Kno.md

 was made available from many different platforms.
 Basic libraries allow Kno data and services to be directly accessed from C, Lisp, and Java.

-Kno includes FDScript, a simple scripting language based on [Scheme](r4rs.html).
-FDScript can be used to write command line scripts (it is smaller than many shells), implement specialized network servers, or provide World Wide Web (CGI) access to Kno data and services.
+Kno includes a scripting and programming language based on [Scheme](r4rs.html).
+This can be used to write command line scripts (it is smaller than many shells), implement specialized network servers, or provide World Wide Web (CGI) access to Kno data and services.

-Basic Kno services are built on the DType protocol and libraries for accessing DType services are available in Perl and TCL as well as from the command line (with the [`dtcall` executable](commands.html#DTCALL)) or from the C, Lisp, or Java libraries.
+Basic Kno services are built on the DType protocol and libraries for accessing DType services are available in Perl and TCL as well as from the command line (with the
+[`dtcall` executable](commands.html#DTCALL)) or from the C, Lisp, or Java libraries.

 ## C programs can use function libraries to access Kno

 C does not natively provide most the datatypes used in Kno structures.
 Pairs, lists, heterogenous vectors, and interned symbols need to be implemented by the C function libraries connecting to Kno.
 The libraries for accessing Kno provide these data structures, access to th DType protocol, object maintenance and caching functions, and the FDScript interpreter.
-Despite this, it is relatively lightweight, as shown in this
+Despite this, it is relatively lightweight, as shown in this table:
-table:

 Library | Binary Library Size
 ---|---